ishmandoo/ishmandoo.github.io/_posts/2024-08-31-expected-strike-diffence.md

 These plots show the just the x coordinate of the strike zone for lefties and righties.
 In the left plot, the yellow band is offset to the negative-x side for lefties compared to righties.
-After correcting for handedness by reversing x for lefties, this offset is mostly gone on in the right plot.
+After correcting for handedness by reversing x for lefties, this offset is mostly gone in the right plot.

 ## Two strikes, three balls
 I also noticed that umpires are less likely to call a marginal pitch a strike when there are two strikes.